-The Sygnia Linked Investment Service Provider ("LISP") retail platform is growing at a pleasing rate with 42,193 investors using the platform as at 30 September 2022, compared to 35,494 at the end of the previous financial year.
-Fifty-seven percent of those investors are advice-led and, significantly by industry standards, 43% are DIY investors which speaks to our appeal to all types of investors.
+The Sygnia Linked Investment Service Provider ("LISP") retail platform is growing at a pleasing rate with 46,248 investors using the platform as at 30 September 2023, compared to 42,193 at the end of the previous financial year.
+Fifty-eight percent of those investors are advice-led and, significantly by industry standards, 42% are DIY investors which speaks to our appeal to all types of investors.

-A wide range of Sygnia managed unit trusts and its Itrix range of exchange traded funds are available to those investors either directly or through a comprehensive range of savings products (retirement annuities, living annuities, preservation funds, investment policies, and tax-free savings accounts).
+A wide range of Sygnia managed unit trusts, Life funds and its Itrix range of exchange traded funds are available to those investors either directly or through a comprehensive range of savings products (retirement annuities, living annuities, preservation funds, investment policies, direct investments and tax-free savings accounts).
 The Sygnia LISP platform also offers retail investors access to a comprehensive range of third-party unit trusts, exchange traded funds and exchange traded notes managed by external asset managers.
-Similarly, many of the Sygnia-managed funds are available on other LISPs.
+Similarly, many of the Sygniamanaged funds are available on other LISPs.

+"Our retail business continues to prosper because of the support of independent financial advisors whose needs are always front of mind for us."
 Sygnia also offers investment planning services via its digital financial planning tool - the Sygnia Roboadvisor.
 This internet-based tool comprehensively considers an individual's financial position and recommends an appropriate mix of passively-managed investments best suited to an investor's personal circumstances and goals.
-This service is free of charge.